zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 In a more procedural game, a low roll might trigger a specific mechanical penalty that the rules handle for you (e.g., "Take 4 damage").
 In 24XX, a low roll only produces the word "setback."
 It is entirely up to the human beings at the table to decide what that means.

-If the fiction runs thin—if the group is tired, the situation is vague, or no one can think of an interesting consequence—the engine offers nothing.
+If the fiction runs thin, the engine offers nothing.
+This can happen when the group is tired, the situation is vague, or no one can think of an interesting consequence.
 There is no table to roll on, no "GM Move" list to consult.
 When the group’s creative output flags, the engine doesn't break; it simply offers **total silence**.

 **Behavioral Portrait**: This engine is for groups who want the rules to act as a silent referee that only speaks when asked to resolve uncertainty.
 But if you expect the system to provide creative friction or "correct" answers, the absence of scaffolding can feel like falling into an empty room.

 ## 5. Breathless: The Engine Under Pressure

 You are cornered.
 The air in the ventilation duct is hot and tastes like ozone.
-You can hear the scrap of metal on metal—the hunter is close.
+You can hear the scrap of metal on metal.
+The hunter is close.
 You reach for your sidearm.

 Early in the mission, your "Aim" was a d10.
 You were steady, focused, and fast.
 Now, after three hours of running and two near-misses, that d10 has degraded.
 You look at your character sheet.
 Your "Aim" is now a d4.